keeganpaleshi/RMTest/readme.txt

 ISO‑8601 string such as `"2020-01-01T00:00:00Z"`.
 When omitted the first event timestamp is used.

+`analysis_end_time` may be specified to stop processing after the given timestamp while `spike_end_time` discards all events before its value.
+Both accept ISO‑8601 strings and can also be set with the corresponding CLI options.

 `ambient_concentration` may also be specified here to record the ambient radon concentration in Bq/m³ used for the equivalent air plot.
 The command-line option `--ambient-concentration` overrides this value.